-Grief and Wellbeing in Addiction Recovery
+Grief and Well-being in Addiction Recovery

+How do grief and well-being in addiction recovery connect?
 Active alcoholism or addiction takes up time, energy, and resources.
 And so it brings losses and lost opportunities.
 These losses might include: friendships, trust, time, a job, etc.

 Some losses are the loss of an abstraction.
 Loss of a citizenship.
-Loss of a sense of self.
-Loss of identity.
-Loss of a membership.
-Of a title.
-A role.
-Or self-worth.
+Or a sense of self.
+And the loss of identity.
+Or loss of a membership.
+Of a title, role, or self-worth.

 In everyday society grief is often downplayed and not respected enough.
 While our workplace might only give us a few days, we know grieving takes time.
 Grief is a natural feeling.
 Grieving is a natural healing process, is not pathological, and doesn’t need to be therapized.
 But grief work takes time, can be messy, and is not linear.
 Some losses will always be there and feel like a loss.
 But we can learn new ways to keep living well and make sense of losses.